Tasting Calvados

 No wine is wholly satisfactory as an accompaniment to apple desserts.
 Pommeau and Calvados make a perfect marriage for them.

-• As a digestive (a well aged calvados is best for this):
+• As a digestive (a well aged Calvados is best for this):

 - on its own or with a square of dark chocolate or a cigar.

-Calvados in cooking Calvados in cooking
+Calvados in cooking

 Flambéing with Calvados: To succeed in flambéing, it is important to warm the calvados gently in a small pan.
 Once it is hot light the Calvados in the pan and tip it carefully over the dish to be flambéd.